Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 60S and 30S - NOAA - Monthly

 | 2025-08-31 | 0.339352 |

 Not for investment purposes.
-Data and analyses collected and published on this web site are not meant for investment purposes or as a basis for financial-decision making.
-Users should ask for professional advice and do their own independent due diligence before taking any financial risk.
+Information found on this web site is not not supposed to be used for investment purposes or other financial decisions.
+Users should ask for expert advice and perform their own independent due diligence before taking any financial risk.

 Series Metadata